AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When an event that should trigger a notification occurs, the notification is not sent.
 This may occur for email or in-app notifications, and may occur even though other notifications are being sent.

-**My Work list appears empty**
+**[!UICONTROL My Work] list appears empty**

-*My Work*
+*[!UICONTROL My Work]*

-When a user views their [!UICONTROL My Work list], and the layout template for their [!UICONTROL My Work list] includes a numerical value such as [!UICONTROL Percent Complete], the [!UICONTROL My Work list] does not display.
+When a user views their [!UICONTROL My Work] list, and the layout template for their [!UICONTROL My Work] list includes a numerical value such as [!UICONTROL Percent Complete], the [!UICONTROL My Work] list does not display.

-**Percent Complete and Hours Complete cannot be modified on Agile Board**
+**[!UICONTROL Percent Complete] and [!UICONTROL Hours Complete] cannot be modified on Agile Board**

 *Agile*

-When a user selects "Show more work items" on the Agile Board, then attempts to change the Percent Complete or Hours Complete on one of the newly loaded work items, they cannot change the Percent Complete or Hours Complete.
-The Percent Complete button is also gray, indicating that it is inactive.
+When a user selects "[!UICONTROL Show more work items]" on the Agile Board, then attempts to change the [!UICONTROL Percent Complete] or [!UICONTROL Hours Complete] on one of the newly loaded work items, they cannot change the Percent Complete or Hours Complete.
+The [!UICONTROL Percent Complete] button is also gray, indicating that it is inactive.

 +++

 +++**Maintenance Update on January 6, 2022**

-**"Invalid Parameter" error when attaching templates or custom forms to projects**
+**"[!UICONTROL Invalid Parameter]" error when attaching templates or custom forms to projects**

 *Projects*

-When a user attempts to attach a custom form or a template to an existing project, then fills out the required fields on the custom form or template and saves the changes to the project, the changes do not save and the user sees an "Invalid Parameter" error at the top of the project details page.
+When a user attempts to attach a custom form or a template to an existing project, then fills out the required fields on the custom form or template and saves the changes to the project, the changes do not save and the user sees an "[!UICONTROL Invalid Parameter]" error at the top of the project details page.

 **Proof comments do not display in Document updates**